-The University of Louisiana at Lafayette is a good place to enroll for students seeking an advanced degree, according to U.S. News & World Report.
+Considering an advanced degree?
+The University of Louisiana at Lafayette would be a good place to earn one, according to U.S. News & World Report.

-UL Lafayette’s B.I.
-Moody III College of Business Administration, the College of Education, the College of Engineering and the College of Nursing & Health Sciences were each singled out.
-No graduate or undergraduate programs in law or medicine are offered at the University.
+The B.I.
+Moody III College of Business Administration, the College of Education & Human Development, the College of Engineering, and the College of Nursing & Health Sciences were all cited.
+The University offers no graduate or undergraduate programs in law or medicine.

-Programs offered by the colleges of Business Administration, Engineering, Liberal Arts, Nursing & Health Sciences, and Ray P. Authement College of Sciences were also singled out.
+Programs offered by the colleges of Business Administration, Engineering, Nursing & Health Sciences, and the Ray P. Authement College of Sciences were also singled out.

-The College of Engineering’s engineering technology program was No. 98.
-Its computer engineering program was No. 121.
+The College of Engineering’s engineering technology program was No. 103.

 Learn more about UL Lafayette's graduate programs.

-Photo caption: U.S. News & World Report’s 2023 Best Graduate School rankings released Tuesday recognized UL Lafayette in each major category that the publication considered and for which the University offers a degree program.
-The College of Engineering and several of its programs – including engineering technology – were among the colleges and programs singled out.
+Photo caption: U.S. News & World Report’s 2023-24 Best Graduate School rankings released Tuesday recognized UL Lafayette in each major category that the publication considered and for which the University offers a degree program.
+The College of Engineering (shown above) and two of its offerings were among the colleges and programs singled out.
 Photo credit: Doug Dugas / University of Louisiana at Lafayette